teddygroves/sphincter/docs/main_findings.md

 ## Red blood cell flow

-Our main result regarding red blood cell flow is that both RBC speed and flux tend to be higher in adult mice compared with old mice.
+Our main result regarding red blood cell flow is that both RBC speed and flux were higher in the adult mice compared with the old mice.
 Figure
 @fig-flow-age-effects illustrates this finding by plotting the relevant marginal posterior histograms.